-The state of McPherson High School’s building is currently dealing with an ongoing problem in MHS Whether it’s the Roundhouse, the theater, or random holes in the school, students and teachers are sick of the inconveniences.
+McPherson High School’s building is currently dealing with ongoing problems.
+Whether it’s the Roundhouse, the theater, or random holes in the school, students and teachers are sick of the inconveniences.

 David Maxey is familiar with this very problem.
 He shared that he is not a fan of his “very own waterfall” outside of his classroom.

-Sophomore Donna Witter shared information about how she feels personally about this issue.
+Sophomore Donna Witter shared how she feels personally about this issue.

-Witter says she feels that she is also disappointed in the¨lack of care,¨ in our building.
+Witter feels that she is also disappointed in the ¨lack of care,¨ in our building.

 ¨I hate it when the carpets get wet,¨ one student said.
-This Is also a common phrase among students heard in the hall.
-Things that I’ve heard teachers say, and even things I as a student have thought about.
+This is also a common phrase among students heard in the hall.
+I’ve heard teachers say similar things, and even things I as a student have thought about.

-Witter also shared that she thinks the issue needs to be fixed,or she thinks that ¨the school should get shut down for mold.¨ Due to all of the leaking.
+Witter also shared that she thinks the issue needs to be fixed, or that ¨the school should get shut down for mold,¨ due to all of the leaking.

-When interviewing Maxey, I also asked him how long he, as an educator in our building, thinks the roof of the school has shown signs of problems.
+Additionally, I asked him how long he, as an educator in our building, thinks the roof of the school has shown signs of problems.

 “Oh, at least 20 years unfixed,” Maxey said.
 “Although they just fixed the roof about 4–5 years ago, within a year, the roof flooded again.”

-Senior Cheynna Jenkins also shared how this problem has affected her personally as well, she shared that she doesn’t understand why this problem is so ongoing.
+Senior Cheyenne Jenkins also shared how this problem has affected her personally.
+She shared that she doesn’t understand why this problem is so long ongoing.

-This raised some confusion for me, which leads me to more questions, like: Is MHS really using funding responsibly?
+This raised some confusion, which leads to more questions, such as: Is MHS really using funding responsibly?

-Why are they constantly not able to fix ongoing issues?
+Why are they constantly unable to fix ongoing issues?
 Why didn’t they fix the problem when it first showed signs?
-These problems not only have an effect on just the building, but students, staff and even parents as well.
+These problems not only have an effect on just the building, but students, staff, and even parents as well.

 The school’s condition does, in fact, “have an impact in the engagement of our students,” Maxey said.

-This is also a big problem that maybe community members haven’t really taken into consideration.
+This is also a big problem that community members haven’t taken into consideration.

 Jenkins and Witter both state multiple times that they are uncomfortable with the state of MHS and that they think the problems should be addressed in an orderly manner.

-Therefore,its no surprise that students can’t learn in an environment that’s not suitable to learn in.
-MHS is better off than some schools, but the problems they face are still big and need fixing.
+Therefore, it’s no surprise that students can’t learn in an environment that’s not suitable to learn in.
+MHS is better off than some schools, but the problems we face are still big and need fixing.

 “It’s time for a new building,” Maxey says.
 “This one’s too far gone.”